BDC Hamburger Icon

 Naturally, your employees’ first question will be whether they still have their jobs and how their roles will change.
 Address these issues – even the uncomfortable ones – upfront by describing any immediate changes affecting employees.

-Make a note at the end of the letter directing employees to contact your HR person or department with any additional questions or concerns.
+Make a note at the end of the letter directing employees to contact your HR person or department – or another designated point person in leadership – with any additional questions or concerns.
 If you’ve scheduled a meeting to address the merger in person (which you should do), alert them, so they know when to attend and bring questions.
 You want your employees to feel heard and valued, not left in the dark.

 Why internal communications are important during mergers and acquisitions

-Mergers and acquisitions can be a great way to accelerate growth.
+Mergers and acquisitions can be a great way to boost business growth.
 But when they fail to produce the desired result, a common factor is poor communication, including a lack of information during the pre-merger period and a lack of post-merger cooperation and coordination.

 When a transaction is announced, employees often speculate, and many companies become rumor mills.
 The first thought for many employees is, “Will I still have a job when all this is over?”
 This can cause panic if they aren’t getting the answers they need.

-Some rumors are relatively harmless, but other stories or media leaks can damage the business and cause valuable employees to leave the company.
-Uncertainty due to poor communication will not only lead to time-wasting rumors but also impair employee engagement, reduce motivation and work quality, and ultimately impact the company’s bottom line.
+Some rumors are relatively harmless, but other stories or media leaks can damage the business and increase the employee turnover rate.
+Uncertainty due to poor communication will not only lead to time-wasting rumors but also impair employee engagement, reduce employee motivation and work quality, and ultimately impact the company’s bottom line.

 It’s essential to keep your employees in the loop by communicating openly and effectively.
 Here are four reasons why you should control the flow of information and develop a thorough employee communications plan before a merger or acquisition.